 The Designed by Women Project

 Designed by Women, a website being developed by the Stewart Program, focuses on designs by women across the globe.
 The world of industrial design has always been the purview of men, and the world of objects for the home has seemingly been divided into male creators and female consumers.
-With this new website, leading voices in the design community challenge our assumptions about design by presenting pioneering designs by women from 1900 to the present.Through images, biographies, interviews, curatorial essays and comparison studies, Designed by Women provides insight into the remarkable careers and viewpoints of these designers.
-The site will launch in 2020 with selections from the extensive Stewart Collection and will be continuously broadened to build a major resource for the work of women designers.
+With this new website, leading voices in the design community challenge our assumptions about design by presenting pioneering designs by women from 1930 to the present.Through images, biographies, interviews, curatorial essays and comparison studies, Designed by Women provides insight into the remarkable careers and viewpoints of these designers.
+The microsite was launched in 2020 with selections from the extensive Stewart Collection.
+It provides a preview of the full website which will be launched in 2021 and will be continuously broadened to build a major resource for the work of women designers.

 Initial support for the Designed by Women project has been received from:

 Birks Family Foundation

 A team of experts has been assembled to carry out this ambitious project: Jeannine Falino, former Curator, Museum of Fine Arts, Boston; Penny Sparke, Professor of Design History at Kingston University, London; Pat Kirkham, Professor of Design History at Kingston University, London; Jennifer Laurent, Curator of Decorative Arts and Design at the Montreal Museum of Fine Arts; David A. Hanks, Curator, Stewart Program for Modern Design; and Joanne Lefebvre, Head of Paprika graphic design, Montreal.